mstdokumaci/stx/README.md

 Second parameter of get is a default value for the path.

-⚠ It'll be `set` and returned in absence of given path otherwise it'll be ignored.
+⚠ It will be `set` and returned if the relative path is undefined, otherwise it will be ignored.

 ```js
 state.get('first', 1).compute() // → 1